Stack Builders logo

 MAKE#W183JD88JE MAKE Ford

-If you notice it, the access pattern “Get all products” hasn’t been resolved yet only by the use of a sort key.
+If you notice, the access pattern “Get all products” hasn’t been resolved yet only by the use of a sort key.
 Here is where the global secondary index is introduced because all the queries require a partition key, and the partition key doesn’t allow you to make any conditions, it just searches by id.

 When a sort key exists, it lets you query with conditions like BEGIN WITH, EQUAL, LESS THAN, HIGHER THAN.
 But if the partition key is always different, it won’t work to solve the access patterns ‘Get all products’ or ‘Get all products by make’.
-So here is where the GSI comes to help.
+So here is where the GSI comes in to help.

 1. GSI: The global secondary indexes help to project, search and order the data according to the partition key and secondary key chosen for this index.
 To make this clear with an example, to solve the ‘Get all products’ or ‘Get all makes’ access patterns a reverse key GSI can be created like this: